"The page below is from the manual of PRTG, our quick-to-install and easy-to-use network monitoring software"

-Libraries is a powerful feature which enables you to create additional views of your device tree, which are updated with the same scanning interval as your device tree, showing the same monitoring data, but arranged in a way you want it.
-This is interesting if you want to show data in different ways, e.g. depending on target groups or use case.
+Libraries are a powerful feature that enables you to create additional views of your device tree.
+These views are updated with the same scanning interval as your device tree, showing the same monitoring data, but arranged in a way you want it.
+This is interesting if you want to display data in different ways, e.g. depending on target groups or a specific use case.
 For example, you can create a library which contains an overview of all your bandwidth monitoring sensors, regardless of which device they're running on.

-You can create libraries easily, using drag&drop right within your browser.
+You can create libraries easily, using drag&drop .

 - All bandwidth sensors

 - All CPU load sensors

 Note: Sensors which are added to libraries are not counted against the maximum number of sensors of your license.

 Click the Libraries entry from the main menu to view or add custom views of your network's status and monitoring data.
 Hover over Start Libraries to show other menu items.
 Choose between:

 Open the Libraries overview list where you can view or add custom device tree views of your network status and monitoring data.

 Open an assistant to directly create a new library.

 Open an existing library.
 Hover over Select Library to show other menu items.
 Follow the menu path (it is specific to your setup) to select a library and open it.